pagkly/Zed/Investopedia3/Variable Death Benefit Definition.md

 Variable Death Benefit Definition
 ## What Is a Variable Death Benefit?

-Variable [death benefit](https://www.investopedia.com/terms/d/deathbenefit.asp) refers to the amount paid to a decedent's beneficiary that is based on the performance of an investment account within a variable universal life insurance policy, a financial product that functions as both insurance and an investment.
-This variable amount is in addition to a [guaranteed death benefit](https://www.investopedia.com/terms/g/guaranteeddeathbenefit.asp), which is constant.
+Variable [[death benefit]](https://www.investopedia.com/terms/d/deathbenefit.asp) refers to the amount paid to a decedent's beneficiary that is based on the performance of an investment account within a variable universal life insurance policy, a financial product that functions as both insurance and an investment.
+This variable amount is in addition to a [[guaranteed death benefit]](https://www.investopedia.com/terms/g/guaranteeddeathbenefit.asp), which is constant.

 A variable universal life policyholder can choose among several investment options their insurer offers, including investments in equity and fixed-income mutual funds.
-The variable amount, or the policy's [cash value](https://www.investopedia.com/terms/c/cash-value-life-insurance.asp), along with guaranteed death benefit, known as its face value, together form the total death benefit.
+The variable amount, or the policy's [[cash value]](https://www.investopedia.com/terms/c/cash-value-life-insurance.asp), along with guaranteed death benefit, known as its face value, together form the total death benefit.

 ## Understanding Variable Death Benefit

-A variable death benefit is one of three main options available with variable universal life insurance policies, the others being a [level death benefit](https://www.investopedia.com/terms/l/level-death-benefit.asp) and a [return of premium benefit](https://www.investopedia.com/articles/pf/08/return-of-premium.asp).
+A variable death benefit is one of three main options available with variable universal life insurance policies, the others being a [[level death benefit]](https://www.investopedia.com/terms/l/level-death-benefit.asp) and a [[return of premium benefit]](https://www.investopedia.com/articles/pf/08/return-of-premium.asp).
 Each of these three benefit types is not taxable to the beneficiary, and if the policyholder borrows against the policy, the death benefit lowers.1

-The variable death benefit is also sometimes called an [increasing benefit](https://www.investopedia.com/articles/wealth-management/032516/life-insurance-increasing-death-benefit.asp).
+The variable death benefit is also sometimes called an [[increasing benefit]](https://www.investopedia.com/articles/wealth-management/032516/life-insurance-increasing-death-benefit.asp).
 This is somewhat of a misnomer because the cash value can either increase or decrease depending on investment performance.

 ### Key Takeaways